Research & Publications

 To See or Not To See?
 Campaign Finance Disclosure and Voter Competence

-The Supreme Court has shifted again, this time replacing a justice (Scalia) who embraced campaign finance disclosure with one (Gorsuch) who is skeptical of its benefits.
 The jurisprudence around campaign finance disclosure assumes that the disclosures help to inform voters about underlying policies being supported, but the area is under-studied and existing studies are problematic.
-One key way they are problematic is in seeking population effects, when a sizable minority of the population will not access any political information, including campaign finance information.
+One key way existing studies are problematic is in seeking population effects, when a sizable minority of the population will not access any political information, including campaign finance information.
 Here, I present findings from a survey experiment that suggest that (1) campaign finance information will not be sought by those who are politically disengaged, politically ignorant, or ignorant of the specific policies at issue, and (2) controlling for those people improves our ability to detect an increase in voter competence from pushing campaign finance information to voters.